 - Use simulations and AI to optimize information diffusion among KTLs

-With the Americans with Disability Act (ADA) in place for over 32 years, the practice of digital accessibility has experienced a crescendo in recent years, and has become a central tenant to Environmental Social & Governance (ESG) and Diversity Equity & Inclusion (DE&I).
+With the Americans with Disability Act (ADA) in place for over 32 years, the practice of digital accessibility has experienced a crescendo in recent years, and has become a central tenet to Environmental Social & Governance (ESG) and Diversity Equity & Inclusion (DE&I).
 While the Web Content Accessibility Guidelines provide the global standards, the mobilization of a global pharma company to adopt accessibility best practices across its Information & Communication Technology (ICT) landscape can be quite overwhelming.
 Explore key components of a digital accessibility program, including:

 - Where digital accessibility sits within a large global company

-- Steps to creating a digital accessibility policy and governance
+- Creating digital accessibility policy and governance

-- Workstreams in a digital accessibility program
+- Workstreams in a global digital accessibility program